 What about future governors?
 Virginia has elected social conservatives plenty of times.

 It’s true.
 Former governor Bob McDonnell was a favorite of evangelicals.
 2013 GOP nominee Ken Cuccinnelli was a confirmed social-policy warrior and came rather close to winning.
-Virginia’s next gubernatorial election occurs a year after the 2020 presidential election, and either party could use the results to galvanize its base.
+And as noted above, 2021 Republican candidate Glenn Youngkin is pro-life.

 If abortion became an issue for states to decide, how would this change statewide politics in Virginia, where voters have been willing to elect both parties?
 Would suburban Republican elected officials have a harder time winning if the issue of abortion rights became part of local campaigns?

-In a recent poll, 64 percent of Virginians surveyed thought abortion should be legal in most or all cases.
-That number included 40 percent of Republicans.
+A 2020 poll showed that 79 percent of Virginians believe women should have legal access to abortions.
 So, on balance, if a future court ruling gave state legislatures the power to ban abortion, the average GOP candidate running for a state legislative seat would probably rather talk about traffic or policing—and the average Democrat would use the issue to disqualify their Republican opponent.
 But it’s a big state, so the impact would be diverse: What plays one way in a local Fairfax County race would play differently a couple hundred miles to the south.